Equilibrium Refinement through Negotiation in Binary Voting: Preliminaries: Binary Aggregation

-We model situations of collective decision-making in the framework of binary aggregation.
-In this setting a finite set of agents express yes/no opinions on a finite set of binary issues, and these opinions are then aggregated into a collective decision over each issue.
+In binary aggregation a finite set of agents (to which we will also refer as voters and, later on, players) $\N=\{1,\dots,n\}$ express yes/no opinions on a finite set of binary issues $\I=\{1,\dots,m\}$, and these opinions are then aggregated into a collective decision over each issue.
+This is analogous to voting over a simple (binary) combinatorial domain \citep{lang16voting}.
+Issues can be seen as queries to voters in a multiple referendum \citep{LacyNiou2000}, or seats that need to be allocated to candidates---two per seat---in assembly composition \citep{benoit10only}, or candidates of which voters approve or disapprove of \citep{brams78approval}.

-\begin{definition}[\emph{BA} structure] A binary aggregation structure (BA structure) is a tuple $\mathcal S = \tuple{\N,\I}$ where: \begin{itemize} \item $\N=\{1,\dots,n\}$ is a finite set individuals s.t. $|\N|$ is odd\footnote{The assumption guarantees that the majority rule we are going to introduce below is unbiased between accepting or rejecting issues (cf. \cite[Ch.
-2]{GrossiPigozzi2014}).
-It could be dropped at the expense of adding some further technicalities to the framework.} and $\geq 3$; \item $\I=\{1,\dots,m\}$ is a finite set of issues. \end{itemize} \end{definition}

-We denote $\D= \{B \mid B: \I \to \{0,1\}\}$ the set of all possible binary opinions over the set of issues $\I$ and call an element $B\in\D$ a \emph{ballot}.
-Thus, $B(j)=0$ (respectively, \mbox{$B(j)=1$}) indicates that the agent who submits ballot $B$ rejects (respectively, accepts) the issue $j$.